GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 And Powerful (Lamech) said to his women,
 "Ornament (Adah) and Shadow (Zillah), hear my voice;
 women of Powerful (Lamech), attend my speech;
-that I have killed Man to my wound, and Newborn to my stripe. that Acquired (Cain) shall be avenged sevenfold, and Powerful (Lamech) seventy and seven."
+that I have killed man to my wound, and newborn to my stripe. that Acquired (Cain) shall be avenged sevenfold, and Powerful (Lamech) seventy and seven."